Marvy247/SavFe/README.md

 - OpenZeppelin for secure contract templates
 - Uniswap for DEX infrastructure
-- Lisk for testnet support
+- Base for testnet support
 - The DeFi community for inspiration

 ## 📞 Support